To maximise profit, pricing your property is a key task to get right.

 TravelNest Tip: Don’t end your calendar on the 31st of December.
 Christmas and New Year bookings are always in high demand, so show future pricing right up until the end of the summer season, two years from now.
 Also bear in mind that January is the most popular month of the year for bookings, so don’t leave it too late to get your pricing sorted.

-Having stipulations such as a five-night minimum stay or Saturday-to-Saturday rentals can be restrictive for guests.
-Try to be as flexible as you can, as this has a direct and noticeable impact on booking volume.
-Can you open your property up to a larger audience looking for more flexibility, such as mid-week bookings for example?
+Having stipulations such as a five-night minimum stay or Saturday-to-Saturday rentals can be quite restrictive for guests.
+So that your property shows up in more potential searches on channels, we recommend being as flexible as you can with minimum nights stay and check-in days.
+This has a direct and noticeable impact on booking volume.
+For example, could you open your property up to a larger audience looking for more flexibility, such as mid-week bookings for example?

 Don't upset potential customers by being anything but transparent